gcarrascoe/epi/README.md

+Most codes in this repository were written under the [tidyverse](https://www.tidyverse.org/) ecosystem of R packages.

+You can find other stuff or simply say hi on twitter [@gabc91](https://twitter.com/Gabc91)

 ## *Causal inference book*
 ##### last update: 2019 - 02 - 06
 This links contains useful R codes for part 1 of [*Causal Inference*](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/) by *Miguel Hernán* and *Jamie Robins*.

-Most codes were written under the [tidyverse](https://www.tidyverse.org/) ecosystem of R packages.

-You can find other stuff or simply say hi on twitter [@gabc91](https://twitter.com/Gabc91)

 ##### Codes
 - [Inverse probaility weigthing]()